 Occupational licensing has expanded dramatically over the past 50 years.
-In 1950, 5 percent of the US workforce was licensed through state laws,1 and in 2000 that number approached 20 percent.
-When federal licenses are also accounted for, one estimate for 2006 is that 29 percent of the workforce was licensed.2 This growth in licensure arises primarily from the growth in the number of occupations for which the state requires a license, not from people switching from jobs that do not require occupational licenses to jobs that do.3 While there is a great deal of variation across states in the number of occupations for which a license is required as well as in the requirements to obtain a license, every state has seen an increase in both.
-Michigan is no exception.
+In 1950, 5 percent of the workforce was licensed through state laws,1 and in 2000 that number approached 20 percent.
+When federal licenses are also accounted for, by one estimate, 29 percent of the workforce was licensed in 2006.2 This growth in licensure has arisen primarily from the growth in the number of occupations for which a license is required by the state, not from people switching from jobs that do not require occupational licenses to jobs that do.3 While states vary greatly in the number of occupations for which a license is required as well as in the requirements to obtain a license, every state has seen an increase in both.
+North Carolina is no exception.

-A SNAPSHOT OF MICHIGAN'S OCCUPATIONAL LICENSURE REGIME
+A SNAPSHOT OF NORTH CAROLINA'S OCCUPATIONAL LICENSURE REGIME

-The government of Michigan has developed extensive licensing requirements.
-In 2013, the latest year for which data are available, the state licensed 20.6 percent of the workforce and certified another 3.3 percent.4 Michigan licenses 164 occupations, including such rarely licensed professions as animal control officer, painting contractor, and gaming supervisor.5
+The government of North Carolina has developed extensive licensing requirements, with 22 percent of the workforce licensed and another 8.4 percent certified.4 North Carolina licenses 188 occupations,5 including such rarely licensed professions as floor sander, sign language interpreter, and locksmith.6

-A 2017 study by the Institute for Justice (IJ) examined occupational licensure laws for 102 lower-income occupations and found that Michigan requires a license for 49 of them.6 Obtaining a license poses many substantial hurdles.
-In assessing the burdens the state imposes-including fees, exams, age requirements, grade requirements, and training and experience requirements-the report ranked Michigan's licensing regime as more broad and onerous than those of 21 other states.7 On average, the Great Lakes State requires 255 days of experience and training, \$242 in fees, and approximately two exams for each of those 49 occupations.8 Gaming supervisors, makeup artists, painting contractors, and many others face steep fines for operating in Michigan without a license.
+A 2017 study by the Institute for Justice (IJ) examined occupational licensure laws for 102 lower-income occupations and found that North Carolina requires a license for 67 of them.7 Obtaining any given license poses many substantial hurdles.
+In assessing the burdens the state imposes-including fees, exams, age requirements, grade requirements, and training and experience requirements-the report ranked North Carolina's licensing regime as more broad and onerous than those of 34 other states.8 On average, the Tar Heel State requires 234 days of experience and training, \$199 in fees, and one exam for each of those 67 occupations.9 Makeup artists, auctioneers, and security alarm installers face steep fines for operating without a license.

-Patterns in occupational licensing requirements contradict the idea that licensure is primarily used to protect public safety.
-Occupations that are less likely to involve risk to the public are often more highly controlled than riskier occupations.
-For example, Michigan's emergency medical technicians (EMTs) must complete 45 days of training and pass two exams before being licensed to work on an ambulance team.9 By contrast, Michigan's sheet metal HVAC contractors must complete 1,095 days of education and experience-24 times the amount of training required of EMTs.10 Barbers, too, are subject to a full year more of training than EMTs-420 days in total.11 There are other inconsistencies in Michigan's licensing regime.
-As a 2017 report from the Mackinac Center notes, tile and marble installation requires a license, but carpeting does not.
-Similarly, carpentry requires a license, but drywall installation does not.12 Additional regulatory mismatches are shown in table 1.
+Patterns in occupational licensing requirements contradict the idea that licensure is primarily intended to protect public safety.
+Occupations that are less likely to involve risk to the public are often more tightly controlled than riskier occupations.
+For example, North Carolina's emergency medical technicians (EMTs) must complete 43 days of training and pass two exams before being licensed to work on an ambulance team.
+10 By contrast, North Carolina's fire alarm installers must complete 1,095 days of education and experience-25 times the amount of training required of EMTs.
+Pest control applicators, too, are subject to a full 22 months more training than EMTs-731 days in total.
+11 Additional regulatory mismatches are shown in table 1.

-The evidence suggests that licensing requirements do not improve the quality of the goods and services provided by licensed occupations (see the next section), and that they exclude potential service providers who find the hurdles too costly to overcome.
+Licensing requirements do not improve the quality of the goods and services provided by licensed occupations, and they exclude potential service providers who find the hurdles too costly to overcome.
 These hurdles limit competition for the incumbents in these protected trades, producing a doubly negative effect: First, occupational licensing requirements keep able people from entering trades they could otherwise learn quickly and perform sufficiently well, limiting employment opportunities for people without advanced skills or degrees.
 Second, protected industries can charge their customers higher prices than competitive industries, requiring everyone to pay higher bills for basic services.
-Lowincome consumers lose in particular.
 In the absence of licensure, a barber, for example, might offer discounted haircuts with fewer frills to those who would otherwise not be able to afford luxurious shops.

 Table 1.
-Occupational Training Mismatches in Michigan
+Occupational Mismatches in North Carolina

-OCCUPATION EDUCATION/ EXPERIENCE (DAYS) EXAMS
+OCCUPATION EDUCATION/EXPERIENCE (DAYS) EXAMS

-Emergency medical technician 45 2
+Emergency medical technician 43 2

-Cosmetologist 350 2
+School bus driver 185 6

-Barber 420 2
+Earth driller 546 1

-Veterinary technician 730 1
+Veterinary technician 730 2

-Sheet metal contractor, HVAC 1,095 1
+Optician 912 1

-Athletic trainer 1,460 1
+Sign language interpreter 1,469 2

-Preschool teacher 2,555 2
+Preschool teacher, public school 2,555 1